-A South Dakota Waterfowl License is required for nonresidents to hunt migratory waterfowl.
+A Nonresident Waterfowl license is required for nonresidents to hunt migratory waterfowl.
 Licenses for the fall seasons are issued by lottery.
 Licenses for the Spring Light Goose Conservation Order can be purchased through a local licensing agent or online.
-Nonresident Youth Waterfowl Licenses are only valid during the two-day youth waterfowl season.
+Nonresident Youth Waterfowl licenses are only valid during the two-day youth waterfowl season.
 Licensed waterfowl hunters may only hunt within the unit designated on their license.

-The fall Waterfowl License for Units

-00B and 11A are valid for two 5-day periods; Unit 00A is valid through the entire season; and Units 00V, 00X, 00Y and 00Z are valid for three consecutive days.
+The fall Nonresident Waterfowl license for Units 00B and 11A are valid for two 5-day periods; Unit 00A is valid through the entire season; and Units 00V, 00X, 00Y and 00Z are valid for three consecutive days.
 Licenses are valid on private and public land for Units 00A, 00B, 11A, and 00Y.
 Licenses are valid only on private land for Units 00V, 00X and 00Z; these licenses are not valid on private property leased by GFP for public hunting or on public highways or other rights-of-way otherwise open to hunting.

-The Nonresident Early Fall Canada Goose License is valid Sept.
+The Nonresident Early Fall Canada Goose license is valid Sept.
 1 - Sept.
-30. Nonresidents may not hunt geese during this season in Units 2 and 3 or in the following counties: Beadle, Brookings, Hanson, Kingsbury, Lake, Lincoln, McCook, Miner, Minnehaha, Moody, Sanborn, Turner and Union counties.
+30. Nonresidents may not hunt geese during this season in Units 2 and 3.

-On all limited-days Waterfowl Licenses, successful applicants must provide a start date before the license will be issued.
-The dates can be changed prior to the start date; either online or through the licensing office.
-These Waterfowl Licenses also allow nonresidents to hunt coyotes, red and grey fox, skunks, prairie dogs, opossum and other unprotected species through January 31.
+On all limited-days Waterfowl licenses, successful applicants must provide a start date before the license can be printed.
+The dates can be changed prior to the start date; either online, at license agents, or through the GFP licensing office.
+Hunters must print their license at home or have on their smartphone.
+These Nonresident Waterfowl licenses also allow nonresidents to hunt coyotes, red and grey fox, skunks, prairie dogs, opossum, and other unprotected species through January 31.